Haricharan1212/Haricharan1212.github.io/_pages/misc.md

 #### Quizzing

 I participate in Quizzes on world knowledge occassionally.
 I consider this an opportunity to appreciate world art, culture, literature and science.
-I have also set quizzes for the Bombay Quiz Club and IIT Madras.
+I have also set quizzes for the Bombay Quiz Club, Quiz Foundation of India, and IIT Madras.